-In the video clip below North Carolina Womens Coach Anson Dorrance diagrams and discusses the alignment, shifts and advantages of the 1-3-4-3 system.
+In the video clip below North Carolina Women’s Coach Anson Dorrance diagrams and discusses the alignment, shifts, and advantages of the 1-3-4-3 system.
 This is a system that is predicated on defensive pressure.
-If you team is unable or unwilling to apply pressure, then this system is not for you.
+If your team is unable or unwilling to apply pressure, then this system is not for you.

-The 1-3-4-3 will allow you to impose your will on the other team by applying pressure in all corner of the field.
+The 1-3-4-3 will allow you to impose your will on the other team by applying pressure in all corners of the field.
 The basic alignment is with 3 players up and four in a diamond shape in the middle.
-At the top of the diamond in the midfield will be a center half and underneath him you will have a holding mid fielder.
+At the top of the diamond in the midfield will be a center half and underneath him, you will have a holding midfielder.
 Two flank midfielders are as wide as possible.
-In the back you will have a flat 3 defenders.
+In the back, you will have a flat 3 defenders.

 Coach Dorrance discusses the defensive adjustments according to the position of the ball and also discusses how to transition to offense from this alignment.